amazeeio/amazeeai-k0rdent-catalog/examples/README.md

 ```bash
 kubectl create secret generic aws-cluster-identity-secret -n k0rdent --from-file=creds=./aws-creds.txt
 ```
+Or, you can use the `aws-cluster-secret.yaml` to apply a version which has all the correct properties set.
 ### Crossplane
 Some of the resources managed by these templates are created with crossplane, which requires different permissions to k0rdent.
 You will need the following permissions:
 ```json